 Owners must provide their dog with a plethora of chew toys to help limit dog bad breath.
 Chewing helps to prevent plaque and tartar build-up.
 Keeping your pet busy with chew toys can also reduce the risk of them rummaging through the trash or getting into other habits that may add to dog bad breath.

 Diet is also key to preventing dog bad breath.
 A quality, healthy, balanced diet will do wonders for your pup.
 By avoiding food and treats that can lead to metabolic disorders such as liver or kidney ailments, owners are positing themselves to stay one step ahead of dog bad breath and other serious health issues.

-Looking for some healthy additives to add to your dogs diet?
-Check out this article next: 5 Best Superfoods for Dogs.
+Check out this article next: 9 Best Superfoods for Dogs.

 Home Remedies for Dog Bad Breath

-There are many home remedies for bad dog breath.
+There are many home remedies for bad breath of dog.
 Luckily, they are all cheap and efficient.

 Many vets recommend dental chews to combat horrible dog breath, but it is important to know which chews to purchase.
 Dog dental chews that contain breath-freshening chlorophyll are best.
 Owners should look for products that include clove and cinnamon as well, two ingredients that also help with halitosis is humans.
 Chlorophyll may result in greenish feces, so owners should not be alarmed if this occurs with their pup.

 Chlorophyll is a green photosynthetic pigment found in plants.
 It is known for providing many health benefits for humans and dogs alike, such as reduction of arthritis inflammation, relieving constipation and unsettled stomachs, anti-aging benefits, acne treatment, and much more.